We only have one planet. We need to help protect and preserve it for generations to come

 Glass recycling has many benefits.
 The key is a responsible and efficient use of virgin raw materials.
 Through our recycling efforts, we are able to constantly save precious raw materials and reduce CO2 emissions.
 On average a bottle contains over 52% recycled content but some go even up to 95%.
 One hundred kilograms of recycled glass replaces 120 kilograms of virgin raw materials.
 That is an important saving.
 By replacing 100% of the virgin materials with recycled glass, CO2 emissions are cut by about 58%.

 Opting for glass helps reduce carbon emissions.
 When glass is recycled, there is no need to produce, process or transport new raw materials because it takes place in a closed loop.
 In fact, for every ton of recycled glass produced, 670 kilograms of CO2 are saved.
 More than 70% of raw materials travel less than 300 km.
+See Ernst & Young Report for more details.

 Our industry is dedicated to constantly innovating our circular economy business model by upgrading glass plants to be more environmentally friendly and by continuously innovating our products.
 Today’s glass bottles are 30% lighter than they were two decades ago whilst maintaining their quality.
 And over the past half-century, we have also reduced overall CO2 emissions across our industry by over 70%.
 All so that a European tradition hundreds of years old can continue to flourish for centuries to come, in a sustainable way.
+You can learn how the industry is contributing to the Sustainable Development Goals here.